 Fitbit Versa 3 review: sleep tracking and the Fitbit App

 As well as tracking physical activities, the Fitbit Versa 3 also tracks sleep, blood oxygen levels and skin temperature, among other things.
 Just like every other feature of this smartwatch, all these metrics are tracked automatically, you only have to wear the watch.
 After wearing the Versa 3 for at least three times during sleeping, it will also give you a sleep score based on the length of the sleep, the amount of REM and deep sleep you had and your sleeping heart rate.

 All details about sleep, and everything else measured by the Versa 3, can be further scrutinised in the Fitbit App.
 In the app, you’ll find a glance overview of all your activities for the day (e.g. steps taken, calories burned etc) and other info such as how many days you exercised this week, how much weight you gained/lost etc. It’s really used friendly and straightforward and it focuses on basic health stuff as opposed to hardcore sports metrics.

 Fitbit Versa 3 review: verdict

 The Fitbit Versa 3 is a very enjoyable fitness smartwatch.
 It offers more functionality and better looks than even the best fitness trackers but it’s maybe not quite as smart and precise as the Apple Watch Series 5.
-That comparison might not be fair, though, as the Fitbit Versa 3 offers all it has to offer for a much reasonable price than the Apple Watch Series 5.
+That comparison might not be fair, though, as the Fitbit Versa 3 offers all of its great features for much less than the Apple Watch 5.